Video Quality Monitor

 • benchmarking, validation and monitoring of TV services

-• test and validation of Set Top Boxes (STB)
+• test and validation of Set Top Boxes (STB) and other audio/video devices

 • monitoring of file-based encoding (example: encoding for VOD)